Former police officer Derek Chauvin stabbed in federal prison, sources say

 The inmate has not been identified but sources told ABC News that it was Chavin, 47, who has been serving a simultaneous sentence at the medium-security prison for Floyd's death.
 In a statement, the prison said that "life-saving measures" were taken by employees and Emergency Medical Services (EMS).

-No employees were injured during the incident and the FBI was noticed, The Bureau of Prisons said.
+No employees were injured during the incident and the FBI was notified, the Bureau of Prisons said.

 Chauvin has been serving a state and federal sentence at FCI Tucson in the death of Floyd, a Black man who died while in police custody on May 25, 2020.